 about 40 feet down, from takoff to landing.

-But he had held my hand (figuratively speaking) all the way down...
+But he had guided me all the way down...

-having him to follow – one of the most technically sound skiers on the circuit... so smooth and fluid...was my ace in my sleeve when it came to keeping the stress under control... working through the process systematically without getting too scared.
+having him to follow – one of the most technically sound skiers on the circuit... so smooth and fluid...was my ace up my sleeve when it came to keeping the stress under control... working through the process systematically, one step at a time, without getting too scared.

 --Plus, I knew I JUST HAD TO BE A LITTLE BIT LESS SCARED